 The voice disapproved.
 ‘I did ask you to try and be kind to him, Kate.
 Even though you couldn’t love him, you, of all people, should have treated him better than that…’

 It was true; she could remember feeling that bad.
 Jack had that effect on most people.
 Just knowing he was out there somewhere had made her suicidal in the past, and the feeling wasn’t too far away at the moment.

-Kate heard the door open but realised the noise had come from the wrong side of the room.
-As she raised her head to investigate, a damp, sweet-smelling cloth covered her face.
-She struggled against it, but he was too strong.
+Kate heard a door open but realised the noise came from the wrong side of the room.
+She raised her head to investigate, and a damp, sweet-smelling cloth covered her face.
+As she struggled against it, the room went dark and faded away…